marmelab/react-admin/docs/Upgrade.md

 **Tip:** You still can pass an id as prop of any [react-admin input](./Inputs.md) or use a [reference](https://fr.react.dev/reference/react/useRef).

+If you were using inputs ids in your tests, you should pass your own id to the dedicated input.

 ## Upgrading to v4

 If you are on react-admin v3, follow the [Upgrading to v4](https://marmelab.com/react-admin/doc/4.16/Upgrade.html) guide before upgrading to v5.